JuliaPOMDP/TabularTDLearning.jl/README.md

 - SARSA
 - SARSA lambda

+Note that these solvers are tabular, and will only work with MDPs that have discrete state and action spaces.

 ## Installation

 This package relies on [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl).
 Using POMDPs.jl (should automatically take care of dependencies)